ePetitions - Bringing Your Voice to Ottawa

 “At a time when more and more Canadians are feeling left out of the political process, it is encouraging that MPs from all parties put aside their partisan differences and agreed to improve grassroots democracy,” said Kennedy Stewart, NDP MP for Burnaby-Douglas and an Associate Professor on-leave from Simon Fraser University’s School of Public Policy.
 “Empowering Canadians to voice their views and concerns with e-petitions – and to have them addressed by the government – is a practical first step towards modernizing our Parliament.”

-Currently, only paper petitions signed by Canadians can be accepted by the House of Commons.
+Prior to this change, only paper petitions signed by Canadians could be accepted by the House of Commons.
 Under the new system approved today, certified e-petitions receiving 500 signatures and sponsored by an MP can be tabled in Parliament.
 The government would then have 45 days to provide a written response and post it online.
-These changes will come into effect after the next election.
+These changes will come into effect after the 2015 election.

 “I consider this reform a big win for everyday citizens.
 When the Prime Minister and Cabinet voted against Motion 428 I thought e-petitions were dead in the water, but support from Conservative backbench MPs and a sensible committee report made this happen,” continued Stewart.
 “I am personally very happy with this outcome.”